Rethinking your 401(k): 5 retirement investment strategies to help you save

 - Some lesser known investing strategies to consider include rolling over your 401(k) while still working, contributing to an Individual 401(k) if self-employed, and using a Roth 401(k) if your earnings are too high for a Roth IRA.

 For most Americans, an employer-based 401(k) is the primary vehicle used for retirement savings.
 While the pervasive wisdom is to put your savings on autopilot, doing so indefinitely could mean missing valuable opportunities to boost your retirement income.
-These strategies may help you maximize your 401(k).
+Check out these 5 retirement investment tips to help you maximize your 401(k).

 Even if you choose to max out your pre-tax 401(k) contributions for the year, you could boost your savings by making after-tax contributions to your 401(k).
 While after-tax contributions do not decrease your taxable income, the investment earnings generated inside the 401(k) do compound on a tax-deferred basis.